 How Does Progesterone Affect Your Weight?

-Hormonal imbalances resulting from low progesterone levels can lead to weight gain, though this is contingent on other factors that impact hormone receptors (10).
+Hormonal imbalances resulting from abnormally low progesterone levels can lead to weight gain, though this is contingent on other factors that impact hormone receptors (10).
 Here are some of the ways in which low progesterone levels affect weight:

-Progesterone Increases Appetite
+Low Progesterone May Increase Appetite

-Additionally, when you’re sleep-deprived (which tends to be another symptom of low progesterone), the hormone ghrelin increases along with cortisol and adrenaline; all three of these hormones stimulate your appetite (5).
+Hormones interact with each other in complex ways that can affect our appetite.
+For example, when you’re sleep-deprived (which tends to be another symptom of low progesterone), the hormone ghrelin increases along with cortisol and adrenaline; all three of these hormones stimulate your appetite (5).

 High Levels Of Progesterone Cause Hyperinsulinemia